mozilla/treeherder/docs/backend_tasks.md

 ## Running the tests

-You can run flake8 and the pytest suite inside Docker, using:
+You can run the linter and the pytest suite inside Docker, using:

 ```bash
 docker-compose run backend ./runtests.sh